lalitshankarchowdhury/ParallaxRunner/README.md

 # ParallaxRunner
-A simple game inspired by Chrome Dino game.
+A simple game inspired by the Chrome Dino game.